GE

 • Group reporting requires a specific depreciation profile

 Two final considerations.
 First, whatever method you choose for accounts, your capital allowances claim is a completely separate decision.
-Most qualifying expenditure under £1,000,000 should go through the AIA for maximum immediate tax relief.
+Most qualifying expenditure under £1,000,000 should go through the AIA for maximum immediate tax relief — and from January 2026, the new 40% first-year allowance gives an additional option for qualifying plant and machinery above the AIA threshold.
 Second, sole traders on cash basis accounting skip depreciation entirely for most assets — the purchase price is claimed as an expense when paid.
 The exception is cars, which must still go through capital allowances regardless of accounting basis.

 This article is for informational purposes only and does not constitute financial advice.
 You should seek independent financial advice before making any investment decisions.